-No new impacts not otherwise discussed in the 2007 FEIS are anticipated.
-Alternative 1 would not involve the expansion of any UGAs.
-Urban growth and development over the next 20 years would occur primarily within existing UGAs on land already targeted for urban development.
-However, the current zoning does allow for some growth in the rural county areas.
-Approximately 7,000 new lots could be created under full build-out conditions of Alternative 1.
+There are 8,024 parcels that could be created under full build-out conditions of the Preferred Alternative.
 Projects would be subject to review for compliance with policies and regulations that protect critical areas such as habitats, and parks and open space.
 Projects would also continue to be assessed for their impact on natural and scenic resources under the SEPA process.
-To the extent that Alternative 1 encourages redevelopment and revitalization of existing urban areas, it could have a positive impact on urban visual resources.
+To the extent that Preferred Alternative encourages redevelopment and revitalization of existing urban areas, it could have a positive impact on urban visual resources.
 However, more intense development within the rural areas allowed under the current zoning could cumulatively contribute to overall degradation of energy, natural and scenic resources throughout the county by increasing the demand for power and replacing natural landscapes with development.